 Bringing gifts to Andorran children long before Father Christmas was, Caga Tió is brought into the house on December 8th and then ‘fed’ and looked after by the children each night.

 On Christmas Eve the children are taken into the kitchen, traditionally to say a prayer or warm their beating sticks by the fire, while their mother places small gifts under the log’s blanket.
 The children re-enter the room to sing the traditional song whilst tapping the log with their sticks.
-Caga Tió then ‘poops out’ small gifts for the children, including chocolates, turróns, neules and other sweets.
+Caga Tió then ‘poops out’ small gifts for the children, including chocolates, turróns, neules, cookies and other sweets.

 Continuing with the poo-related Christmas traditions, the caganer is a figurine squatting with its pants down to defecate.
 Traditionally depicted as a peasant with the customary barretina, in more modern times it can take the form of a politician, footballer or other famous figure.

-Said to bring fertility and good luck, the caganer can be found tucked away in the back of some Nativity scenes.
+Said to bring fertility and good luck, the caganer can be found tucked away in the back of some Nativity scenes. where kids embark on a treasure hunt to find it.

 There are a number of Nativity scenes erected around the country, each created with pride and great care to uphold this long-standing Catholic tradition.
 Larger than the manger scenes typically found in English-speaking countries, these pessebres often encompass the city of Bethlehem and the surrounding countryside.